 Wow.
-I want to thank you both for being here face-to-face, to share with our members tips that can actually save them mentally, physically, and not lead to burnout if they take any of these strategies and implement them in their lives.
+I want to thank you both for being here face to face, to share with our members tips that can actually save them mentally, physically and not lead to burnout if they take any of these strategies and implement them in their lives.
 And thank you for spending time with us today.